 Is it necessary to pay for insurance to cover chancel repairs when buying a house in Gamlingay?

-Unless a previous acquisition of the property took place post 12 October 2013 you could take it that conveyancing practitioners delivering conveyancing in Gamlingay to remain recommending a chancel search and or insurance against a claim.
+Unless a previous acquisition of the house completed post 12 October 2013 you may assume that lawyers handling conveyancing in Gamlingay to remain recommending a chancel search and or insurance against a claim.

 It has been five months since my purchase conveyancing in Gamlingay took place.
 I have checked the Land Registry website which shows that I paid £200,000 when infact I paid £170,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the premises from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

 I'm purchasing a new build house in Gamlingay with the aid of help to buy.
 The builders would not move on the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
 The sale representative told me not reveal to my solicitor about this deal as it will adversely affect my loan with the lender.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.